Simple security proofs for continuous-variable quantum key distribution with intensity fluctuating sources: Results

-In case (1), because Alice can obtain the intensity fluctuation information for each pulse, we propose that a simple refined data analysis can be adopted by Alice to improve the maximum distance and defend possible attack based on intensity fluctuation.

-Here, we describe a refined data analysis process as below: (1)Based on the probability distribution function of $d$, Alice will divide $d$ into a number of sets with equal probability.
-(2) Alice and Bob will perform the parameter estimation individually for each set, obtaining the channel transmittance and excess noise and verifying that if the channel transmittance matches with that from another set.
-This process is to defend any possible attack for Eve based on intensity fluctuation side information.
-(3) For certain sets, if the key rate will be zero or less than zero, Alice and Bob will simply drop all the data from such sets.
+Given the intensity fluctuation information, we propose that a simple refined data analysis can be adopted by Alice to improve the maximum distance and defend against possible attacks based on intensity fluctuations.
+Here, we describe a refined data analysis process as below: (1) Based on the probability density function of $k$, Alice will divide $k$ into a number of sets with equal probability.
+(2) Alice and Bob will perform the parameter estimation individually for each set, obtaining the channel transmittance and excess noise and verifying whether the channel transmittance matches with that from another set.
+This process is used to defend any possible attack for Eve based on intensity fluctuation information.
+(3) For certain sets, if $R_0(k,T)<0$, Alice and Bob will simply drop all the data from such sets.